inside immigration information about marriage green cards and work visas in America

 I was in a difficult situation and I knew I needed a special Immigration Lawyer that not only knew how to keep my green card but someone who would listen to my specific problems and find a way to help me personally.
-I found that kind of help when I got in touch with Attorney Danielle Nelisse.
-My sister already had a wonderful experience with Attorney Nelisse when she emigrated from Russia and married her husband, a U.S. citizen in Idaho.
+My sister already had a wonderful experience with her attorney when she emigrated from Russia and married her husband, a U.S. citizen in Idaho.
 She successfully got my sister her two year marriage green card as well as her follow-up ten year green card.

-Attorney Nelisse understands women from Russia who are trying to make a life in America.
-I thought I’d have no hope of staying in America after the expiration of my two year green card, but Attorney Nelisse said she would find a way to keep me with my sister.
+I thought I’d have no hope of staying in America after the expiration of my two year green card, but my attorney said she would try to find a way to keep me with my sister.
 I no longer felt my situation was as hopeless as I once thought.
 It turns out there is a loop-hole in the rules when filing an I-751 Petition to remove the conditions off of a two year green card even though the marriage has been dissolved, so long as there is proof the marriage was entered into in good faith.

 There is a risk of being barred from entering the United States permanently if a marriage is seen as fraudulent.
-Attorney Nelisse worked hard to help me collect and submit the right kind and amount of I-751 evidence to prove my marriage was entered into in good faith, and I strongly feel that was why I was granted the ten year green card without further questions or interviews.
+My attorney worked hard to help me collect and submit the right kind and amount of I-751 evidence to prove my marriage was entered into in good faith, and I strongly feel that was why I was granted the ten year green card without further questions or interviews.
 I was honestly disappointed that the marriage to the man I loved was over, but that man didn’t exist anymore.
-Attorney Danielle Nelisse provided me with the first good news in my life for over a year, and I was incredibly thankful for all she did for me.
+My attorney provided me with the first good news in my life for over a year, and I was incredibly thankful for all she did for me.

-Three years later, at age 27, I can start living my own American Dream, but I can do so without fear, knowing that I have an immigration lawyer on my side who cares about my personal welfare as well as helping me with all of my immigration needs.
-Attorney Danielle Nelisse cares about her clients and is very good at what she does.
-I would not be where I am today without her.
-I sincerely recommend her legal immigration services to anyone who needs help with immigration.
+Three years later, at age 27, I can start living my own American Dream, but I can do so without fear, knowing that I had an immigration lawyer on my side who cared about my personal welfare as well as helping me with all of my immigration needs.
 Never assume your case is hopeless until you’ve tried to get help from someone who cares.